 I’ve been to treatment a few times.
 Always after some failed attempts at stopping on my own.
 Even if it’s not the last house on the block, it is indeed further down the block.
 My mind and emotions would run wild.
 The fears would flood through the broken dam of my mind like a tidal wave.
-What’s going to happen with my finances, my girl, my friends, and worst of all my dog?
+What’s going to happen with my finance, my girl, my friends, and worst of all my dog?
 Everything flashed before my eyes.
 I was sure I would lose everything.
 The walls of my life closed in on me so hard I could become claustrophobic even outdoors.
 Then upon intake in treatment, the communication restriction was experienced as a form of death.

 Why Communication is Restricted During Inpatient Drug Treatment

 Many experience going into addiction treatment the same way.
 These are mind tricks.
 The truth is whatever life we had, even if the outside appeared or really was well put together, was falling apart.
-While not in treatment we deployed every means to hold it together as best we could.
+While not in treatment, we deployed every means to hold it together as best we could.
 These attempts often failed time and again while anxiety and consequences mounted leaving a trail of pain behind for us and those close to us.
 Often the truth that goes unnoticed is the blessing of falling apart.
 When a person’s life is smashed into pieces, a window opens.
 The opportunity to consciously select what parts to put back together is presented; this often requires help.
 It has been said that “distance gains perspective.”
 A communication blackout can be the perfect opportunity to evaluate and regroup.
 New patterns of behavior are a must for the suffering addict or alcoholic.
-To create a new habit or pattern some assistance is needed.
+To create a new habit or pattern, some assistance is needed.
 Time, distance, and practice can be extremely helpful.
 There are two simple reasons why limited communication can make a world of difference.

 This is a controversial topic between 12 steppers and professionals.
 Let’s clear the air.
 There are two different kinds of triggers that are often mistaken for each other.
 The recovery community debates triggers that can lead to using drugs.
 One side adopts, that the “obsession to use or drink” is either present or not.
 The original recovery literature makes no mention of triggers.
 The other side of this debate is that outside factors like people, places, and things can “trigger” a person to pick up.
 That isn’t the kind of trigger discussed here.
 Emotional triggers are not debatable.
 Just walk into a room with a former lover that you’re not entirely over and find them with the next lover and the pit in your stomach will confirm how real they are.